-As a savings and loan holding company, we historically have not been required to maintain any specific amount of minimum capital.
+As a savings and loan holding company, we are subject to regulation, supervision and examination by the Federal Reserve Board.
+We historically have not been required to maintain any specific amount of minimum capital.
 In connection with our separation from GE and the related application to the Federal Reserve Board, we expect that we will be subject to capital requirements under the applicable U.S. Basel III capital rules.
 See Note 11.
 Regulatory and Capital Adequacy to our 2014 annual consolidated and combined financial statements in our 2014 Form 10-K for additional information on these capital requirements.